-Supplementary Figure 3: Region similarity is non-transitive.
+Supplementary Figure 4: Region similarity is non-transitive.
 Boxes indicate regions, arrows indicate genes, colours indicate homolog groups.
-A/B and B/C are fairly similar in terms of homolog composition (66%), but A and C are much less similar (33%).[Is the labelling of the edges meant to be a Stroop test? https://en.wikipedia.org/wiki/Stroop_effect 😊]
+A/B and B/C are fairly similar in terms of homolog composition (66%), but A and C are much less similar (33%).